Abhi0803/Inventory-App-Desktop-Version/README.md

-# Inventory App Desktop Version
+# Inventory Management App Desktop Version
- This a Basic Windows app or rather source code of the app designed in kivy whcih i was unable to convert to an android or ios app.
+ This a Basic Inventory Managment App which i made as my first project on kivy.I was unable to convert these file into an android or ios apps